top of page

 • Risk of dependence or misuse

-Professional guidelines from groups like the APA emphasize direct clinical supervision for a reason -- ketamine affects both the brain and body, and patients deserve safe, supported care.
+Professional guidelines from groups like the APA emphasize direct clinical supervision for a reason.
+Ketamine affects both the brain and body, and patients deserve safe, supported care.

 3. What IV Ketamine Offers That Oral Ketamine Can’t

 IV ketamine is more than a delivery method - it’s a therapeutic structure.
+In a well-run medical clinic, patients receive:

 • Thorough medical and psychiatric screening